 Mr Anthony Jay

-He has been responsible for producing API for local and international clients for applications from preclinical use to phase 3 clinical trials.
-Anthony holds a Bachelor of Science in Microbiology and Biology and a Masters in Environmental Economics.
+Most notably, Anthony has been responsible for producing API for local and international clients, for applications from preclinical use to phase III clinical trials.

 Dr Bin Wang

 Dr Bin Wang is a reputable scientist, and is currently a Senior Bioprocessing Scientist at Luina Bio.
 Bin has been a senior Bioprocessing scientist for over 20 years, and brings a wealth of expertise and experience to the team.

 With an extensive range of skills, Bin’s key field of expertise sits within fermentation processing.
 During his time in this space, Bin has been responsible for the aerobic and anaerobic fermentations of a wide variety of organisms.
 Most notably, these have included recombinant E.coli, Pichia, Pseudomonas, Serratia, Streptomyces and many others.

 Bin’s skills extend to bioreactions, from small scale development in shake flasks or small fermenters, through to large scale production fermenters.

 Bin brings technical knowledge in the area of fermentation engineering, biotechnology and microbiology to his senior position.
 Bin holds a Bachelor of Food and Fermentation Engineering (Tianjin Institute of Light Industry), Master of Microbiology (Beijing Agriculture University), as well as a doctorate (PhD) in Biotechnology (UNSW).

 Dr Jason Ryan is Head of Upstream at Luina Bio, and brings an extensive science and biotechnology background to the team.
 Newly appointed to the Head of Upstream position, Jason is responsible for Upstream processes, technology transfer, and scale up.